 - Amend definition of "listed" in ss.
-245(2) + 285(2) to include overseas-listed securities + their derivatives - Definition currently only covers securities listed on a "recognised stock market", i.e. the stock market operated by HKEX, or their derivatives - Add new section to Parts XIII + XIV SFO to expand territorial scope of insider dealing to cover acts of insider dealing involving: - HK-listed securities or their derivatives regardless of where they occur + - overseas-listed securities or their derivatives if any one or more of such acts occur in HK provided the conduct is also unlawful in the relevant jurisdiction - but acts in relation to overseas listed-securities only unlawful if the conduct is also unlawful in jurisdiction of the securities' listing - Repeal ss.
-270(2) + 291(7) - presently extend scope of insider dealing to dealings in securities duallylisted in HK + overseas (or their derivatives), as will be redundant
+245(2) + 285(2) to include overseaslisted securities + their derivatives - Definition currently only covers securities listed on a "recognised stock market", i.e. the stock market operated by HKEX, or their derivatives - Add new section to to expand territorial scope of insider dealing to cover acts of insider dealing involving: - HK-listed securities or their derivatives regardless of where they occur + - overseas-listed securities or their derivatives if any one or more of such acts occur in HK provided the conduct is also unlawful in the relevant jurisdiction - but acts in relation to overseas listed-securities only unlawful if the conduct is also unlawful in jurisdiction of the securities' listing - Repeal ss.
+270(2) + 291(7) re. dual-listed shares which will be redundant